bob6664569/blockfolio-api-client/README.md

   - [getPositions](#getpositionspair-callback): Get information about your positions
   - [addPosition](#addpositionpair-options-callback): Add a position (many possibilities)
   - [removePosition](#removepositionpositionid-callback): Remove a specific position
-  - [watchCoin](#watchcoinpair-options-callback): Just add a pair to watch on your portfolio
   - [removeCoin](#removecoinpair-callback): Remove completely a pair from your list
   - [getHoldings](#getholdingspair-callback): Get holdings info for a specific coin
 - **Exchanges & Markets**